x-random-forks/dioxus-tw-components/README.md

 ## License

-This project is licensed under either the [MIT license](https://github.com/42Angouleme/dioxus-components/blob/main/LICENSE-MIT) or the [Apache-2 License](https://github.com/42Angouleme/dioxus-components/blob/main/LICENSE-APACHE).
+This project is licensed under either the [MIT license](./LICENSE-MIT) or the [Apache-2 License](./LICENSE-APACHE).

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Dioxus by you, shall be licensed as MIT or Apache-2, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Dioxus Tailwind Components by you shall be licensed as MIT or Apache-2 without any additional terms or conditions.